tobiasb/tasmota-manager/README.md

 }
 ```

 Use the Tasmota friendly-name as the key when overriding configuration values for a specific device.
+See https://tasmota.github.io/docs/Commands/ for the list of commands.

 ## Housekeeping